-A. Consultation with the School dean and dean of academic support and advising: The faculty member will inform the student, the School dean, and the dean of academic support and advising of the accusation.
-Both the faculty member and the student will meet with the School dean who will a) consult with the Center for Academic Support and Advising to see if there are previous incidents, b) hear both sides, and c) recommend a course of action.
-If the School dean concurs with the charge of academic dishonesty and determines that it is a first offense, s/he will choose one of the following options, depending on the seriousness of the offense:
+A. Consultation with the School dean and dean of academic support and advising.
+The faculty member will inform the student, the School dean, and the dean of academic support and advising of the accusation.
+Both the faculty member and the student will meet with the School dean who will (a) consult with the Center for Academic Support and Advising to see if there are previous incidents, (b) hear both sides, and (c) recommend a course of action.
+If the School dean concurs with the charge of academic dishonesty and determines that it is a first offense, the dean will choose one of the following options, depending on the seriousness of the offense:

 - B. Write a letter of warning to the student, with a copy to the dean of academic support and advising; or - C. Refer the matter to the dean of academic support and advising, who will write a letter of warning to the student.
-In addition to the letter of warning, further sanctions available at stage 1a. or 1b. may include removal of all record of the course being taken (in the case of plagiarism in a course paper), or a decision to set aside the project in question and require the student to do an alternate project on a different topic with a different committee (unless the committee concerned agrees to continue working with the student). - D. In cases of egregious violation, the School dean or dean of academic support and advising may refer the case to the dean of student office for disciplinary action, as outlined below. - E. Referral of the case to the dean of student office for disciplinary action: Second or multiple offenses concerning plagiarism or other violations of the ethics of scholarship (as well as egregious first offenses) will be referred by the School dean or the dean of academic support and advising to the dean of student office for further disciplinary action.
+In addition to the letter of warning, sanctions may include removal of all record of the course being taken (in the case of plagiarism in a course paper) or a decision to set aside the project in question and require the student to do an alternative project on a different topic with a different committee (unless the committee concerned agrees to continue working with the student).

+In cases of egregious violation, the School dean or dean of academic support and advising may refer the case to the dean of students office for disciplinary action, as outlined below.

+Referral of the case to the dean of student office for disciplinary action.
+Second or multiple offenses concerning plagiarism or other violations of the ethics of scholarship (as well as egregious first offenses) will be referred by the School dean or the dean of academic support and advising to the dean of students office for further disciplinary action.
 The dean of students office will consult with the dean of the faculty in deciding disciplinary action.
-Sanctions available include disciplinary probation, suspension, or expulsion from the college. - F. Appeals: The student has the right to appeal the finding of academic dishonesty and/or disciplinary sanction to the president. - G. Record of cases of academic dishonesty: All cases of academic dishonesty should be reported in writing to the dean of academic support and advising.
+Among the sanctions available are disciplinary probation, suspension, and expulsion from the College.

+Appeals.
+The student has the right to appeal the finding of academic dishonesty and/or disciplinary sanction to the president.

+Record of cases of academic dishonesty.
+All cases of academic dishonesty should be reported in writing to the dean of academic support and advising.
 A record of all cases will be maintained by the Center for Academic Support and Advising.
 CASA will be responsible for monitoring recommended actions and ensuring appropriate confidentiality.
 CASA will also keep a summary of all cases, without identifying specifics, to aid in determining appropriate action.

-and of Princeton University were employed extensively as source material in drafting the above statement on Ethics of Scholarship.)
+(The student handbooks of Amherst, Mount Holyoke, and Smith Colleges and of Princeton University were employed extensively as source material in drafting the above statement on Ethics of Scholarship.)